rateitorg/.github/templates/templates.md

 #### Why?
 - To assigned an owner/s to a repository.

+### CONTRIBUTING.md
+Each repository should have this in the root.[Download here](https://github.com/rateitorg/.github/blob/main/templates/CONTRIBUTING.md)

+#### Why?
+- Shows how to contribute to a repository.

 ### branch-ruleset.json
 Each repository should have this a branch rule set.
 [Download here](https://github.com/rateitorg/.github/blob/main/templates/branch-ruleset.json)